DeepakIngole/Pnums.jl/README.md

 [![Build Status](https://travis-ci.org/jwmerrill/Pnums.jl.svg?branch=master)](https://travis-ci.org/jwmerrill/Pnums.jl)

 Pnums are a prototype Julia implementation of Gustafson's [Unums 2.0 [PDF]](http://www.johngustafson.net/presentations/Unums2.0.pdf).

-(The "p" stands either for "prototype" or "projective," I haven't totally decided yet).
+The "P" in Pnums stands either for "prototype" or "projective," I haven't totally decided yet.
+There are currently several [limitations and differences](#Current Limitations) from Unums 2.0 proposal, which is part of the reason for the "P" in the name.

 The remainder of the README serves as reference documentation.
 See also the [tutorial introduction](/example/Tutorial.ipynb).